Dry Wet Carpet FAQs

 Google Map Reviews Flood Drying Auckland Hib Coast

-Thus, Graeme Stephens, 2001 IICRC Certified Master Restoration Technician, has over 34 years of water damage flood mitigation and carpet drying experience.
+Experienced, researched and written by Graeme Stephens.
+An IICRC Master Restoration Technician in 2001.
+With over 34 years of water damage, flood mitigation and carpet drying experience.